Urban Planning 584: Economic Development Planning

 This last session will provide an opportunity to reflect on the course, and develop a set of principles for good local economic development planning.

 TASK: Each student is to prepare a concise, insightful distillation of what have been, for you, the most important or resonant (or disconcerting) lessons/principles/ideas/themes in your encounters with local economic development.
-I welcome a range of approaches and themes, and I encourage you to be rigorous and creative.
-One format option might be to develop 4-7 lessons / principles about local economic development planning.
+(Note: you do NOT need to comprehensively summarize all the elements of the course syllabus.)
+I welcome a range of approaches and themes, and I encourage you to be rigorous and creative in thinking and format (including graphics).
+A few format options might include: develop a conceptual diagram/map that shows the connections between various course themes; develop 4-7 lessons / principles about local economic development planning; develop a a storyboard about the course.

 You are to prepare several items:

-(a) a brief (5 minute) oral presentation that concisely highlights your central points.
-For this presentation, prepare a slide to be shared with the class on this shared google slide file. [link to be added]
+(a) a brief (3 minute) oral presentation that concisely highlights your central points.
+For this presentation, prepare a slide to be shared with the class on this class "google slides" file.

 (b) A one-page (single-spaced) narrative that concisely explores these ideas. [to be uploaded to Canvas]